kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ---

 I look at the clock when the bus arrives.
 It's 8:57am.
 As we step out, we reorient ourselves, among a crowd of visitors.
-Looking right, there's a *torii* gate leading to the *Nachi* falls.
-Turning my head left, a staircase that leads to the *Nachi* temple.
+Looking right, there's a *torii* gate leading to the *Nachi* Falls.
+Turning my head left, a staircase that leads to the *Nachi* shrine.

 *Nachi-no-Taki-mae* is a bend in the road that feels compressed by traffic and guardrails.
 A small parking lot sits in the corner, a clutch of souvenir shops lines the curb, and a signed path leads towards the falls.
 Buses sigh, people reshuffle bags, and the crowd moves as on.
 It works as a waystation more than a place to linger, a stop where you wait to get somewhere better.
 A *liminal space*.